-\emph{Property: Guard Suicide} \newtool~checks whether a program path would result in destructing the contract without constraints on the date or block number, or the contract ownership.
-A contract may be designed to ``suicide'' after certain date or reaching certain number of blocks, and often by transferring the Ether in the contract wallet to the owner.
-If however a program path which executes the opcode instruction \inst{SELFDESTRUCT} can be executed without constraints on the date or block number, or the contract ownership, the contract can be destructed arbitrarily and the Ether in the wallet can be transferred to anyone.
-A famous example is Parity Wallet~\cite{anyoneca35:online} which resulted in an estimated loss of tokens worthy of \$155 million~\cite{AnotherP81:online}.
+\textbf{\emph{Property: Guard Suicide.}} \newtool~checks whether a path would result in destructing the contract without constraints on the date or block number, or the contract ownership.
+A contract may be designed to ``suicide'' (with the opcode \instr{SELFDESTRUCT}) after certain date or reaching certain number of blocks, and often by transferring the Ether in the contract wallet to the owner.
+A notorious example is Parity Wallet which resulted in an estimated loss of tokens worthy of \$155 million~\cite{AnotherP81:online}.

-We thus check whether there exists a program path which executes \inst{SELFDESTRUCT} and whether its path condition is constituted with constraints on date or block number and contract owner address.
-While checking the former is straightforward, checking the latter is achieved by checking whether the path contains constraints on instruction \inst{TIMESTAMP} or \inst{BLOCK}, and checking whether the path condition compares the variables representing the contract owner address with other addresses.
-A program path which calls \inst{SELFDESTRUCT} without such constraints is considered a violation of the property.
+We thus check whether there exists a path which executes \instr{SELFDESTRUCT} and whether its path condition is constituted with constraints on date or block number and contract owner address.
+While checking the former is straightforward, checking the latter is achieved by checking whether the path contains constraints on instruction \instr{TIMESTAMP} or \instr{BLOCK}, and checking whether the path condition compares the variables representing the contract owner address with other addresses.
+A path which calls \instr{SELFDESTRUCT} without such constraints is considered a violation of the property.

-One example of such vulnerability is the \emph{Problematic} contract\footnote{We hide the names of the contracts as some of them are yet to be fixed.} shown in Fig.~\ref{contract:GuardlessSuicide}.
-Contract \emph{Problematic} inherits contract \emph{StandardToken}, which provides basic functionalities of a standard token.
-One of the functions in \emph{StandardToken} is \emph{destroycontract()}, which allows one to destruct the contract. \newtool~reports a program path which executes line 4 potentially violates the property. \\
+One example is the \emph{Problematic} contract\footnote{We hide the names of the contracts as some of them are yet to be fixed.} shown in Fig.~\ref{contract:GuardlessSuicide}.
+Contract \emph{Problematic} inherits contract \emph{StandardToken}, where one of functions is \emph{destroycontract()} allowing one to destruct contract. \newtool~can report that line 4 potentially violates the property.

-\emph{Property: Be No Black Hole} In a few cases, \newtool~analyzes program paths which do not contain \inst{CALL}, \inst{CREATE}, \inst{DELEGATECALL} or \inst{SELFDESTRUCT}.
-For instance, if a contract has no money-related paths (i.e., never sends any Ether out), \newtool~then checks whether there exists a program path which allows the contract to receive Ether.
-The idea is to check whether the contract acts like a black hole for Ether.
+\textbf{\emph{Property: Be No Black Hole.}} In a few cases, \newtool~analyzes paths which do not contain \instr{CALL}, \instr{CREATE}, \instr{DELEGATECALL} or \instr{SELFDESTRUCT}.
+For instance, if a contract has no money-related paths (i.e., never sends any Ether out), \newtool~then checks whether there exists a path which allows contract to receive Ether.
+The idea is to check whether contract acts like a black hole for Ether.
 If it does, it is considered a vulnerability.